 Much like your web content, it’s also vitally important to optimize your Google Ads to ensure that the language used within them is relevant and clean.

-You should also always link your Google Ads to landing pages, not your website home page, as you’re looking to make the process as simple as possible for those browsing the web to fill out your form and become a lead.
+Finally, always link your Google Ads to landing pages, not your website home page, as you’re looking to make the process as simple as possible for those browsing the web to fill out your form and become a lead.

-Attend Live Events and Trade Shows
+5. Attend Live Events and Trade Shows

 Events allow you to connect with potential leads—or potential connections to leads—in person.